rach-id/P2P_Messages_Exchange/README.md

 # Fun
-This is a fun Project
+This is a fun Project that lets you send messages between different nodes using zMQ c++ target.
+The simulation is done in vagrant o bring 6 nodes up and running.